electricimp/Google-PubSub/README.md

 - To receive messages from a push subscription, [GooglePubSub.PushSubscriber](#pullsubscriber-class) class may be used.
 But it works only for a subscription configured with a push endpoint which is based on URL of the IMP agent where the library is running.
 Auxiliary *GooglePubSub.Subscriptions.getImpAgentEndpoint()* method may be used to generate such an URL and, after that, the URL may be specified as a push endpoint.

+To create and use any push subscription, the push endpoint must be registered in Google Cloud Platform as described in "Registering endpoints" section of the [Google Cloud Pub/Sub Push Subscriber Guide](https://cloud.google.com/pubsub/docs/push).

 #### Examples

 ```squirrel